2019 Virginia political crisis: Line of succession

 According to the Virginia Constitution, if the governor resigned, his lieutenant governor would replace him.
 If the lieutenant governor were unable to replace the governor, the attorney general would become governor.
 The Speaker of the House – who at the time of the scandals was Kirk Cox, a Republican – was fourth in the line of succession and would have become governor if all three had resigned or had been removed.
 (Cox stated, "I have never been in blackface, unequivocal.")

 In the immediate aftermath of the Northam yearbook story, speculation was rampant that Northam would resign; Fairfax even began making preparations to become governor.
 Many Democrats were enthusiastic about the idea of Fairfax, who would be the state's second black governor, replacing Northam.
 But the allegations against Fairfax and Herring's revelation gave Northam breathing room and caused Democrats to pause to ponder their next steps.
 Democrats were "conscious that if all three executives had to step down at once," a Republican would become governor.

-Virginia's Constitution has no clear provision for replacing the lieutenant governor if Fairfax were to resign, potentially leading to a political fight over how to replace him, but a catch-all clause in the constitution governing filling vacancies would give the governor power to appoint a new lieutenant governor to serve until a special election would be held during the November general election to choose someone to serve the remainder of the term, which ended in January 2022.
+Virginia's Constitution had no clear provision for replacing the lieutenant governor if Fairfax were to resign, potentially leading to a political fight over how to replace him, but a catch-all clause in the constitution governing filling vacancies would have given the governor power to appoint a new lieutenant governor to serve until a special election would have been held during the November general election to choose someone to serve the remainder of the term, which ended in January 2022.